smanzing/UdacityTennis/Report.md

 ### Hyperparameter tuning

-The current hyperparameter values have not been extensively tuned.
-To improve the performance of the algorithm, tuning can be done as future work.
-In particular, following parameter changes can be further investigates:
+To improve the performance of the algorithm, hyperparameter tuning can be performed as future work.
+In particular, following parameter changes can be further investigated:

 - the maximum number of time steps per episode can be lowered which may speed-up the training process
 - the learning rate for the actor and critic networks can be increased